lazarnarcis/presence-app/readme.md

-# Configuration on local server
+# Configuration on local serversssss

 ## Create .env file in main project